texnixe/kirby-selectplus/README.md

 ### Formfields option

-The formfield option accepts a set of fields that you want to have in your form.
-Currently, the first field must be the title field.
-Each field should also have a placeholder.
+The formfields option accepts a set of fields that you want to have in your form.
+For each form field, you can set a label, a placeholder and a required attribute.
+Each field is a standard text input field.
+While you can create as many fields as you want, one or two should actually be sufficient to create a new option on the fly.

-Todo:

-- add field options (required etc.)
+### Parent
+The name of the parent page where the options will be created.
+The page must exist.

+### Options query text

+The field you show as text for the select option should be a required field in your formfields options, otherwise your select field option will show an empty string, usually, this will be the title.

+## Disclaimer

+This plugin is provided "as is" with no guarantee.
+Use it at your own risk and always test it yourself before using it in a production environment.
+If you find any issues, please create a new issue.

+## License

+The Selectplus plugin is open-sourced software licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

+Copyright © 2018 Sonja Broda info@texniq.de https://www.texniq.de

+It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.

+## Donate

+If you enjoy this plugin and want to support me you can [buy me a beer](https://www.paypal.me/texnixe/5eur) :)